-- Hybrid drivability
+- Hybrid and plug-in choices

 The 2016 Ford Fusion manages to show that good, space-efficient design can also be very good-looking.
 This mainstream mid-size sedan manages to be comfortable, spacious, and very well-equipped, and even though it's no longer a new design it's still one of the most attractive in its class.

 In profile, stance, and details, the 2016 Fusion remains one of the most attractive models in its class.
 It's handsome and athletic, supremely comfortable, and packed with technology.
 We named it our 2013 Best Car to Buy, when this current generation of the Fusion was released, and it continues to be one of our best-rated vehicles here, not counting luxury marques.